nairitya03/Projects/Pygame/Music Player/Readme.md

 # Music Player
-### A simple music player with some basic functionalities
+### A simple music player with some basic functionalities.

+## Features it Supports as if now.

+- [ ] Working on GUI
 - [x] Play Pause Option
 - [x] Shuffle Option
 - [x] Add somgs to Playlist
-- [ ] Working on GUI
-- [ ] looking for way to include more songs in playlist direct from internet
+- [ ] Create a way to include songs in playlist direct from internet